 Healthcare Changemakers Podcast

-Hosted by Jeff Gourdji, Paul Schrimpf and Priya Aneja and Lindsey Mosby, Prophet’s Healthcare Changemakers podcast is where healthcare leaders who are driving change in their organizations, as well as today’s healthcare experience, share their stories.
+Hosted by Jeff Gourdji, Paul Schrimpf and Priya Aneja, Prophet’s Healthcare Changemakers podcast is where healthcare leaders who are driving change in their organizations, as well as today’s healthcare experience, share their stories.
 In this podcast, you’ll hear from industry-leading healthcare professionals about their personal transformation journeys and what organizations can do to create the next wave of growth today and in the future.

 18. What We’ve Learned About Changemakers